-FreeNAS® provides an autotune script which attempts to optimize the system depending upon the hardware which is installed.
-For example, if a ZFS volume exists on a system with limited RAM, the autotune script will automatically adjust some ZFS sysctl values in an attempt to minimize ZFS memory starvation issues.
+FreeNAS® provides an autotune script which optimizes the system depending on the installed hardware.
+For example, if a ZFS volume exists on a system with limited RAM, the autotune script automatically adjusts some ZFS sysctl values in an attempt to minimize ZFS memory starvation issues.
 It should only be used as a temporary measure on a system that hangs until the underlying hardware issue is addressed by adding more RAM.
-Autotune will always slow the system down as it caps the ARC.
+Autotune will always slow such a system, as it caps the ARC.